-&lt;sup>9 UCC § 4406(d) and (f).
+9 UCC § 4406(d) and (f).

-&lt;sup>10 See Jefferson Parish Sch.
+See Jefferson Parish Sch.
 Bd. v.
 First Commerce Corp., 669 So.
 2d 1298 (La.
 Ct.
 App.
 1996); Spears Ins.
 Co. v.
 Bank of America, 2000 WL 139370, 40 UCC Rep. Serv.
 2d 807 (N.D.
-III.
+Ill.
 2000); Perini Corp. v.
 First Nat'l Bank, 553 F.2d 398 (5th Cir.
 1977).
 But see Cumis Ins.
 Soc'y, Inc. v.
 Girard Bank, 522 F. Supp.
 414 (E.D.
 Pa.
 1981) (facsimile resolution insufficient to relieve bank from liability); Lormar/Toto, Inc. v.
 1st Constitution Bank, 2005 WL 873324 (N.J.
 Super.
 Ct.
 App.
 Div.
 2005) (corporate resolution didn't clearly and unequivocally shift risk of loss for forged facsimile signatures on checks to customer); Triffin v.
 Pomerantz Staffing Services, LLC, 370 N.J.
 Super.
 301, 851 A.2d 100 (App.
 Div.
 2004) (checks appeared to be counterfeit at time presented to bank).

-&lt;sup>11 UCC §§ 1302 and 4103(a).
+UCC §§ 1302 and 4103(a).
 Losses cannot always be shifted by agreement.
 Institutions may not disclaim responsibility for their own lack of good faith or their failure to exercise ordinary care.
 Agreements can set the standards by which such responsibility is to be measured, however.

-- □ Has the customer entered into a facsimile signature agreement with the bank?
-If the forgery involved the use of a facsimile signature, check the customer's deposit and cash management agreements for an authorization to honor transactions purporting to bear the facsimile signature of the customer. - □ Did the person signing the checks have apparent signing authority?
+Lines of Inquiry: Has the customer entered into a facsimile signature agreement with the bank?
+If the forgery involved the use of a facsimile signature, check the customer's deposit and cash management agreements for an authorization to honor transactions purporting to bear the facsimile signature of the customer.
+Did the person signing the checks have apparent signing authority?
 Check resolutions and authorizations on file.
-Check for powers of attorney. - Did the customer authorize the bank to honor the check, notwithstanding the signature, as part of a cash management service (e.g., Positive Pay)? - (2) Customer ratified the transaction.
-A bank is not liable for paying a forged check if its customer approves the transaction, ratifies the forgery, or is otherwise precluded from making a claim (e.g., where the customer intentionally fails to report the forgery, requests the bank not to prosecute, or enters into a direct settlement with the forger).

-- Did the customer accept the benefits of the transaction? - Did the customer enter into a settlement agreement with the forger? - Did the customer previously allow the forger (who was not an authorized signer) to complete incomplete checks or write checks on occasion? - Did the customer intentionally fail to report the forgery to the bank for any period of time? - Did the customer ask the bank not to file a report with the police or attempt to seek restitution from the forger? - Did the customer authorize the check (e.g., is it an approved remotely created check or demand draft)?
+Check for powers of attorney.
+Did the customer authorize the bank to honor the check, notwithstanding the signature, as part of a cash management service (e.g., Positive Pay)?
+(2) check preclu report mer ratified the transaction.
+A bank is not liable for paying a forged if its customer approves the transaction, ratifies the forgery, or is otherwise ded from making a claim (e.g., where the customer intentionally fails to the forgery, requests the bank not to prosecute, or enters into a direct nent with the forger).
+12 Lines of Inquiry: Did the customer accept the benefits of the transaction?
+Did the customer enter into a settlement agreement with the forger?
+Did the customer previously allow the forger (who was not an authorized signer) to complete incomplete checks or write checks on occasion?
+Did the customer intentionally fail to report the forgery to the bank for any period of time?
+Did the customer ask the bank not to file a report with the police or attempt to seek restitution from the forger?
+Did the customer authorize the check (e.g., is it an approved remotely created check or demand draft)?
+13 Was it authorized through a Positive Pay or other account reconcilement service?

-&lt;sup>12 A depositor who accepts the benefits of a contract with the payee of an unsigned check may be deemed to have ratified the transaction.
+A depositor who accepts the benefits of a contract with the payee of an unsigned check may be deemed to have ratified the transaction.
 Spec-Cast, Inc. v.
 First Nat'l Bank & Trust Co. of Rockford, 128 Ill.
 2d 167, 538 N.E.2d 543 (Ill.
 1989).
 See the other ratification cases cited in the discussion of forged payee checks (see Section 2.B (8)).